-Why you should assess you cybersecurity posture?
+Why you should assess you cyber security posture?

+To figure out whether you need a security posture assessment, let’s first look at some facts.
 As enterprises move to the cloud, tens and thousands of assets are being migrated to cloud storage servers.
 In fact, according to a recent study, 61% of companies made the switch to the cloud in 2021 alone.

 While cloud technology improves collaboration and streamlines data accessibility, having critical digital assets stored online has also increased exploitation opportunities for cybercriminals, prompting cybersecurity concerns.